wpendl99/.github/profile/javascript/promises.md

 ## ☑ Assignment

 This [CodePen](https://codepen.io/leesjensen/pen/RwJJKwj) uses promises to order pizzas.
-Take some time to experiment with it, and then create your own example of using promises.
+Create a fork of the pen and take some time to experiment with it.
+Then create your own example of using promises.

 When you are done submit your CodePen URL, along with a description of something you found interesting, to the Canvas assignment.